fourkitchens/dca2013/_posts/0003-03-03-getting-agile-with-drupal.md

 track: Business
 difficulty: Intermediate

-day: TBD
+day: Sunday
-start: TBD
+start: 10:30am
-room: TBD
+room: Room 13B
 ---

 Waterfall, Agile, Extreme Programming, Water-gile In this session we will discuss agile strategies that can help you get to done; efficiently, quickly and happier.
 I will cover the Scrum Framework concepts and some of the lessons learned from using agile strategy to manage a multinational distributed team. that does Drupal every day.